tilezen/vector-datasource/docs/layers.md

 Mapzen vector tile features include all source names in the default `name` property, and variants in the `name:*` properties.
 When different than `name`, we also include `alt_name:*`, `alt_name_`, `old_name:*` values to enable full internationalization.
 Tangram supports all scripts.

-For features in the Boundaries layer, we support two additional variants `left:name:*'` and `right:name:*` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently).
+For features in the Boundaries layer, we support two additional variants `left:name:*` and `right:name:*` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently).

 #### Geometry types